 Philippines in support of MacArthur's ground troops, October 1944, and the Battle of Leyte Gulf.

 Indo-China, Formosa, and South China Sea to protect the flanks and disrupt supplies to Japan

-Ryukyus ( Okinawa, April'45) preparatory for invading Kyushu, the Japanese home islands in the fall.
-From Iwo Jima and Okinawa central Japan and Korea could be reached to disrupt airfield, industry, shipping and the link with the Imperial Army in Manchuria.
+Ryukyus (Okinawa, April'45) preparatory for invading Kyushu of the Japanese home islands in the fall.
+From Iwo Jima and Okinawa, central Japan and Korea could be reached to disrupt airfield, industry, shipping and the link with the Imperial Army in Manchuria.

 The Kurils, islands north of Japan, were given harassment from Alaska late in the war

 1945.
 Iwo Jima supports bombing of Japanese industry.
 Okinawa taken as a base for the invasion of Japan in the Fall.

 Kamikazes show increasing resistance as the home islands are approached.